Why Should You Bring 2 Wallets on an International Vacation?

 In This Article

 Traveling internationally is one of life’s great joys.
 But international traveling also requires a lot of logistics.
-You have to make sure you have many different forms of documentation to make sure you can travel safely, and that you have items on you (money, cards, ID, etc.) to make sure that you can navigate the country accordingly.
+It’s smart to make sure you have many different forms of documentation so you can travel safely.

+You’ll need to have some pertinent items on you so you can navigate the country accordingly.
+You should consider bringing along money, credit cards, a debit card, travel documents, Identification, and other important documents when traveling abroad.
 Perhaps the most important documentation you can have is your passport.
 Without it, you cannot enter the country you are visiting, stay at a hotel in that country, or leave.
 Your money, your cards – these are all important, but your passport is the one document that you cannot be without.

 You do not need to bring your passport with you everywhere.
 When you’re at a restaurant, or you’re on a hike, you don’t need to have a large, bulky passport with you at all times.
 In fact, there are many reasons NOT to carry it with you: